Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/PerfTools/EmaCppConsPerf/ReadMe.txt

 -----------------

 Windows: Run CMake to generate solution files and build.
-Linux: Run CMake to generate solution files and build.
+Linux: Run CMake to build.
 See installation guide for instructions on how to build using CMake

 -------------------